jkempf42/kube-volttron/central-node/README.md

-Note that using the global DNS name may not work from the `central-node` VM running in the cloud, but you can always use the service name directly if you want to access it from outside the cluster.
+Note that using the global DNS name may not work from the `central-node` VM running in the cloud, but you can always use the service name directly if you want to access it from outside the cluster on `central-node`.

 #### Configuring passwords in the Volttron Central admin page and viewing the dashboard